saptarshibasu/kafka-study/README.md

     # Consumers won't get message until the message is committed i.e. all in-sync replicas are updated
     # If 2 ISR are not available, the producer will throw an exception (either NotEnoughReplicas or NotEnoughReplicasAfterAppend)
     min.insync.replicas = 2

+    # Graceful shutdown will do the leadership transfer of the partitions hosted in the broker before shutdown
+    controlled.shutdown.enable = true

+    # In the absence of ISR, no partition leader will be elected
+    # Prefering data consistency over availability
+    unclean.leader.election.enable = false
     ```
 * **Mandatory Parameters**
   * `key.serializer`